i-ky/zaipcs/README.md

 * _"invalid resource identifier"_ - failed to read IPC resource id, it should be a nonnegative integer number

-* _"incorrect number of parameters"_ - misconfiguration
+* _"incorrect number of parameters"_ - misconfiguration, either too few or too many parameters (depends on `mode`)

-* _"invalid 'mode' parameter"_ - misconfiguration
+* _"invalid 'mode' parameter"_ - misconfiguration, `mode` parameter is not recognized

-* _"invalid 'option' parameter"_ - misconfiguration
+* _"invalid 'option' parameter"_ - misconfiguration, please refer to the tables of supported `option` and `mode` combinations

 * _"not supported on this platform"_ - author does not know yet how to implement feature on your platform, you can assist by providing documentation and/or testing